 This blog highlights the DI surgeons’ talks about robotic surgery for pancreatic and esophageal conditions.
 It also covers Dr. Massarotti’s presentation about the current state of new surgeons’ training in robotic surgery.

-Dr. Sharona Ross & Dr. Alexander Rosemurgy: Using Robotic Surgery in Tampa for Pancreas Operations
+Dr. Sharona Ross and Dr. Alexander Rosemurgy: Using Robotic Surgery in Tampa for Pancreas Operations

 “If a patient is a candidate for an open [pancreatic] procedure, he or she is a candidate for a robotic approach,” said Dr. Ross as she presented on Major Robotic Pancreatectomies: Indications, Contraindications and Outcomes.
 “It all depends on the surgeon’s experience and proficiency with the robot,” she continued.
 She talked about how she and Dr. Rosemurgy got started in offering robotic Whipple surgery back in 2013 and how the procedure has become even better for them since then.
 Today, DI has one of the busiest robotic pancreatic surgery programs in the U.S.